Veterinary Technician Career and Education Overview

 - Passing a state-mandated exam, which, depending on the state, results in becoming licensed, registered, or certified.
 Official designations for successful vet techs (again, depending on your state) are Licensed Veterinary Technician (LVT), Registered Veterinary Technician (RVT), or Certified Veterinary Technician (CVT).

 Veterinary technicians can also opt to pursue a bachelor's degree in veterinary technology, which is generally two additional years of education.
 Those with a bachelor's degree are often called veterinary technologists.

 Additional education can also allow a vet tech to gain certification in a particular specialty such as:

 - Equine veterinary nursing

 These individuals are typically called veterinary technician specialists.

 The job outlook for vet techs is bright.
 Most pet owners view proper veterinary care as a necessity for their pets, so professionals in this field tend to remain consistently

-** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition, website last accessed on Feb 3, 2014.
+** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last accessed on December 13, 2017.

 The Occupational Information Network (O*NET), website last accessed on November 30, 2016.